marivasq/text2sound/docs/design_document.md

 ### GAN Options:
 - **WaveGAN**
   A GAN architecture designed specifically for audio waveform synthesis.
+Better for datasets over 10k and slower inference than SpecGAN.

 - **StyleGAN**
   Known for its latent space manipulation, StyleGAN can be adapted to work with audio features instead of images.